carlossalasamper/inversify-sugar/README.md

 export class CatsModule {}
 ```

+You can also add the `onActivation` and `onDeactivation` handlers to providers that need it.
+Check the [activation handler](https://github.com/inversify/InversifyJS/blob/master/wiki/activation_handler.md) and [deactivation handler](https://github.com/inversify/InversifyJS/blob/master/wiki/deactivation_handler.md) sections of Inversify documentation for more information.

+> ⚠️ Remember that the `onDeactivation` handler will throw an error if we try to define it in a provider that does not have singleton scope.

 #### Exports

 The subset of providers that will be e available in other modules which import this module.
 You can use either a `ExportedProvider` object or just its token (provide value).